Wave Ladders For Maximum Strength

 Set 3: 1 rep at 92% + 30 pounds

 The theory behind wave loading revolves around post-tetanic potentiation.
-Simply, a maximal contraction potentiates/activates the nervous system, which increases your capacity to recruit muscle fibers and produce force for roughly 3-5 minutes.
+Simply, a maximal contraction potentiates/activates the nervous system, which increases your capacity to recruit muscle fibres and produce force for roughly 3-5 minutes.

 In other words, by doing a maximal or near-maximal contraction, you can do more reps or perform at a higher level on the subsequent set, provided the fatigue isn’t excessive.
 And wave loading takes advantage of this, just not optimally.